example42/example42.github.io/_drafts/2021-01-01-happy-new-year.md

 Next time you are thinking about a spending: please think carefully who you want to support.
 Do you want to go to a big company, run by unknown managers?
 Or will you go next door to a shop nearby?

 Please consider supporting local, small business.
-These are the ones that suffer most.
+These are the ones that suffer most and which make cities a lively place.

 example42 wishes everybody a healthy, successful, and happy new year.
 Please stay safe and take care of those who need your help.